ravi9/ov-sm-wiki/Docker.md

 ```
 docker run -it -p 8888:8888 openvino_notebooks
 ```
+> **NOTE:** If you plan to run model training notebooks, allocate additional memory by running `docker run -it -p 8888:8888 --shm-size 8G openvino_notebooks`

 ## Step 3: Open Browser
 Copy the URL printed in the terminal and open in a browser.
 If it is a remote machine, replace 127.0.0.1 with the correct IP address.